 Also, keep in mind, petite sleepers (150 pounds or less) place little pressure on a mattress and will feel like the Purple and GhostBed mattresses are a little firmer.

 A comparison of these two mattresses wouldn’t be complete without looking at pricing.
 You’ll quickly see that these two are priced nearly identically, with the exception of the somewhat higher price for the Purple king-size mattress.

 If you’re still having trouble deciding between Purple vs. GhostBed, ask yourself three questions.

 First, what’s your budget?
 If it’s around $900 (queen size after discount), GhostBed is the clear winner.

 Next, are you a hot sleeper?
 If yes, go Purple.

 Lastly, do you truly like the traditional soft foam mattress feel?
 If yes, you’ll probably want to play it safe and go with GhostBed.
-If you answered that last question with a maybe or an “I’m not sure,” you should definitely check out one of the Purple mattresses.
+If you answered that last question with a maybe or an “I’m not sure,” check out one of the Purple mattresses.